flyconnectome/coding-club/2026-02-05_connectivity_clustering_aedes/Connectivity_Clustering_Challenge_AGB_MG.md

 2. 🧠 **Connectivity Data Retrieval**
    - Adjust synapse threshold as needed.
-   - Choose upstream and/or downstream partners. *(For ALPN clustering use only upstream partners)*
+   - Choose upstream and/or downstream partners. *(For ALPN clustering use upstream partners or preferably restrict it to sensory neuron connectivity)*
    - Ensure compatible query settings for synapse tables.
    - Fetch synapse-level connectivity data using **fafbseg synapse connectivity** (not navis). *(Control batch size for speed and acceptance of query to the server)*